-Commercially prepared VTM are available in a plastic, screw cap tube that contains buffered protein (serum, albumins, or gelatin) and antibiotics.
+Commercially prepared VTM is available in a plastic screw cap tube that contains buffered protein (serum, albumins, or gelatin) and antibiotics.
 Antibiotics are usually incorporated in viral transport media to suppress the growth of contaminating bacteria and fungi, so separate specimens from the same site must be collected if bacterial or fungal cultures are also requested.

 Features of Viral Transport Medium (VTM)

 - Sustains viability for culture and nucleic acid amplification test (NAAT) of viruses, chlamydiae, mycoplasmas and ureaplasmas in a single formulation by “preserving” and “stabilizing” them

 - Prevents specimen drying

 - Offers flexibility in transport temperature ranges–room temperature or refrigerated.

 - Suppresses bacterial and fungal contamination by incorporating antibiotics in the medium.

 - Preserves viruses and chlamydiae for long-term frozen storage.